-- 1.2.6 Where likely significant effects are identified at the screening stage, the second stage of the HRA process is triggered.
+- 1.2.5 This means that any proposed plan that may affect a European site (Special Area of Conservation or Special Protection Area) must first undergo an assessment to look at its potential impacts applying the precautionary principle.
+The assessment determines if the plan is likely to adversely affect the integrity of the European site(s) concerned.
+This process is known as a Habitats Regulations Assessment and the first stage considers any likely significant effects (the screening stage).
+Following the 2018 People over Wind ruling, mitigation measures cannot be applied at the screening stage in order to rule out likely significant effects and thus prevent the plan progressing to the second stage (appropriate assessment). - 1.2.6 Where likely significant effects are identified at the screening stage, the second stage of the HRA process is triggered.
 The appropriate assessment looks at the implications of a plan for a European site in view of the site's conservation objectives.
-Further more, mitigation measures may be introduced at the appropriate assessment stage to avoid or reduce the effects of a plan on the European site(s).
-Before a plan may be given effect, the planmaking authority as competent authority must ascertain that it would not adversely affect the integrity of the European site(s). - 1.2.7 In terms of neighbourhood plans, the Neighbourhood Planning (General) Regulations 2012 require a submitted neighbourhood plan to include a statement explaining how the proposed neighbourhood development plan meets the basic conditions set out in paragraph 8 of Schedule 4B of the Town and Country Planning Act 19903.
+Furthermore, mitigation measures may be introduced at the appropriate assessment stage to avoid or reduce the effects of a plan on the European site(s).
+Before a plan may be given effect, the plan-making authority as competent authority must ascertain that it would not adversely affect the integrity of the European site(s). - 1.2.7 In terms of neighbourhood plans, the Neighbourhood Planning (General) Regulations 2012 require a submitted neighbourhood plan to include a statement explaining how the proposed neighbourhood development plan meets the basic conditions set out in paragraph 8 of Schedule 4B of the Town and Country Planning Act 19903.
 One of these basic conditions is that the neighbourhood plan must be compatible with EU obligations and needs to demonstrate that it is not likely to have a significant effect on a European site.